Modern Slavery Statement

 Correla’s approach is to detect any instances of trafficking or slavery being recorded within our supply chain or business as well as to encourage our people to know what good looks like through our training, policies and equality and diversity initiatives.

+We work proactively with our supply chain partners to continually review and improve contractual process, delivery and compliance.
 Our Category Management approach is to take advantage of market and supply chain intelligence, leading to a greater understanding of modern slavery risks associated with the products and services we procure and the markets we serve.

 Correla continues to invest in and update the business tools our people use, their training and in process optimisation which develop our working practices to drive change in our supply chain governance, procurement activities and supplier relationship management.